Azure/azure-iot-sdk-node/device_samples/README.md

 - **[Getting started](./getting_started)**: For those folks just getting started and looking to learn the basics.
 - **Edge modules**: Using the SDK in Azure IoT Edge modules.
-- **How to guides**: In-depth examples for Azure IoT device builders.
+- **How to guides**: Scenario based examples for Azure IoT device builders.

 ## [Getting started (level 100)](./getting_started)